AJS1NGH/Udacity-Deep-Reinforcement-Learning/Project1/Report.md

 |TAU = 1e-3              |for soft update of target parameters|
 |LR = 5e-4               |learning rate|
 |UPDATE_EVERY = 4        |how often to update the network|

+## Neural Network Architecture

+I used a neural network  with 2 hidden layers each containing 64 neurons with the [SELU activation function](https://pytorch.org/docs/stable/generated/torch.nn.SELU.html).
+Did not use Dropout or Batch Normalization as they don't seem to be well suited for RL tasks